 The Australian Jaeger, Striker Eureka from Pacific Rim.
 Despite being the fastest of any of the unveiled Jaegers, it's easily a match in strength and durability to the Mighty Glacier Russian Jaeger that out masses it by 560 tons.
 That said, considering size and scale of the Jaegers, 560 isn't a massive difference in weight.
 Justified, Cherno may have about 30% more mass than Striker, but Striker has four generations on Cherno.

 Despite his size and weight, Riddick is incredibly quick on his feet and is capable of performing amazing feats of physical athleticism, such as leaping great distances, running without stop for long periods of time and being strong enough to go toe to toe with a Bioraptor and mutilating it.

-Martin Brundle/Martinfly from The Fly 2 after he fully mutates.
+Martin Brundle/Martinfly from The Fly II after he fully mutates.
 Unlike his father in the first film (who got his genes mashed together with those of a fly, which slowly transformed him into a strong, but sickly and asymmetrical monstrosity), Martin was born with those genes, meaning not only he's completely lucid, but his insect form is much more natural and viable.
 He's remarkably fast and capable of leaping great distances, strong enough to fold a grown man in half (backwards) and toss another one across the room.
-A bullet to the torso only very temporary slows him down, if he wasn't outright feigning injury.
+A bullet to the torso only very temporarily slows him down, if he wasn't outright feigning injury.